speeduino/wiki.js/Installing_Firmware.md

 ## Installation - SpeedyLoader

-The simplest (and recommended) method of installing the Speeduino firmware onto a standard Arduino Mega 2560 is with the SpeedyLoader utility.
+The simplest (and recommended) method of installing the Speeduino firmware onto a standard Arduino Mega 2560 or Teensy is with the SpeedyLoader utility.
 SpeedyLoader takes care of downloading the firmware and installing it onto an Arduino without the need to manually compile any of the code yourself.
 You can choose the newest firmware that has been released, or select from one of the older ones if preferred.
 SpeedyLoader will also download the INI file and optionally a base tune for the firmware you choose so it can be loaded into your TunerStudio project.

 -   **Windows:** [32-bit](https://github.com/speeduino/SpeedyLoader/releases/latest/download/SpeedyLoader-ia32.exe) / [64-bit](https://github.com/speeduino/SpeedyLoader/releases/latest/download/SpeedyLoader-x64.exe)
 -   **Mac:** [SpeedyLoader.dmg](https://github.com/speeduino/SpeedyLoader/releases/latest/download/SpeedyLoader.dmg)